 Buffet (Crampon): Buffet Clarinets are well made and are very popular with teachers and players alike.
-The current (premium) student model is Prodige replacing the B12 which has been around for a long time (although the B12 model is still available in some shops).
+The current (premium) student model is Prodige replacing the B12 which has been around for a long time.
 The latest version of their advanced student model is the E12F which seems to be an alternative rather than a replacement for their longstanding E11 model.
 The only problem with Buffet instruments is that they are often not set up well when leaving the factory so I strongly recommend Buffet instruments are purchased from a shop with a repair facility so that you know the instrument has been checked before sale.